MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 ## Set up your first API call

-- This guide will provide the minimum steps to make your first PlayFab API call.
-Confirmation will be done via a console print.
+- This example code provides the minimum steps needed to make your first PlayFab API call.
   - Your new project should contain a file called Program.cs, created automatically by Visual Studio.
-  - Open that file, and replace the contents with this:
+  - Open that file, and replace the contents with the code in the example below (after pasting the code, you may need to refresh the file to see it).

-- The result should look like this (Sometimes you need to refresh):
+  - Confirmation of the API call will be done using messages written to the console output.

 ```csharp
 using System;